Coming Out Simulator 2014: Reception

 Several critics considered the game to be a resonant depiction of the impact of coming out.
 Danielle Riendeau of Polygon stated the game was an "incredible reminder" of the "big, difficult and important" nature of coming out, reinforced by the "terrifying" nature of the game's dialogue options.
 Yannick LeJacq of Kotaku considered the game to be a "painful" but "necessary" representation of coming out, praising the game for its "intimately personal" and "nakedly vulnerable" nature.
-Rhuaridh Marr of Metro Weekly stated the game provoked a strong "emotional payoff", stating they "pondered decisions, raged at his parents’ responses [and] refused to let him be shamed for being him."
+Rhuaridh Marr of Metro Weekly said the game provoked a strong "emotional payoff", and they "pondered decisions, raged at his parents’ responses [and] refused to let him be shamed for being him."

 Critics also praised the nuance of the game's narrative and dialog choices.
 Jeffrey Matulef of Eurogamer stated the game's absence of "right, wrong, moral, or immoral" choices of its characters and the ambiguous aspects of which parts form Case's personal story made the game feel authentic.
 However, Matulef critiqued the game's epilogue for "[taking] away from the player-created fiction" of the truth of how the conflict ended.
 LeJacq similarly commended the game for not featuring easy answers that could be "solved in a simple clear way", making the choices seem "pressing".
 Chris Priestman of Kill Screen considered it appropriate that none of the game's endings are presented as preferable, with each "getting across the frustration of the situation".
 Writing for TakePart, Nicole Pasuka also wrote that the game was an "unusual and ambiguous" representation on coming out, as it "doesn't take for granted that life immediately gets better", and praised the game for displaying a "refreshingly candid" perspective.

 Academic

-Coming Out Simulator has also received academic commentary.
+Coming Out Simulator has received academic commentary.
 Many reviewers have discussed the game as an example of empathy game or serious game, exploring issues relating to sexuality and mental health.
-Ritsumeikan University researcher Michitaka Otani writes the game is such an example of these issues because it intends that players personally consider a social issue, namely to "experience sexuality and family conflicts" and question their values.
-Several authors have explored the educational potential of Coming Out Simulator in teaching practice.
-Bo Ruberg states that the game explores intersectional themes, as Case identifies as queer and a person of color, and these "identities manifest side by side in their work" through depicting the experience of coming out to an family with an Asian migrant background.
-Mo Sadek of' The Artifice discusses that the game is not a traditional simulation game, but "acts with the purpose of a simulator" as an educational device by providing players with experiences around sexual identification including masculinity and cultural intolerance.
+Ritsumeikan University researcher Michitaka Otani writes the game is an example of these issues because it intends that players personally consider a social issue, namely to "experience sexuality and family conflicts", and makes them question their values.
+Several authors have explored the educational potential of Coming Out Simulator.
+Bo Ruberg states that the game explores intersectional themes, as Case identifies as queer and a person of color, and these "identities manifest side by side in their work" through depicting the experience of coming out to a family with an Asian migrant background.
+Mo Sadek of The Artifice says that the game is not a traditional simulation game, but "acts with the purpose of a simulator" as an educational device by providing players with experiences around sexual identification including masculinity and cultural intolerance.